holidayextras/culture/testing.md

  - Testing very complex regressions that are not practical to unit or integration test.
  - Testing visuals on applications with user interfaces.
 Some system testing frameworks allow us to generate, store and compare screenshots as well as testing user interface elements for clickability.

-However, system tests have some drawbacks:
+However, system tests have some limitations:
  - Slow to run.
 This can be overcome with parallelism, but that can be expensive and the suite will only ever be as fast as the slowest test.
  - Brittle and prone to false negatives.
 This can be overcome with data fixtures and awareness of best practices.
  - Loosely constrained.
 Your application code could be doing some _horrible_ stuff under the hood, but your system test is only concerned with inputs and outputs at the system level and so that probably won't be exposed in your system test.